 Best SharePoint Interview Questions for Freshers and Experienced

 1. What is Microsoft SharePoint?

 Ans: Microsoft SharePoint is a browser-based collaboration and document management platform.
-It is used for creating websites that access workspaces, documents, as well as host defined applications such as blogs and wikis.
-We can use it has a secure place for storing, organizing, sharing, and accessing information from any device.
+It is used for creating websites that access workspaces, documents, as well as host-defined applications such as blogs and wikis.
+We can use it as a secure place for storing, organizing, sharing, and accessing information from any device.

 2. What is Sharepoint used for and is it free?

 Ans: It is comprised of a multipurpose set of technologies used for internal purposes to assist and simplify the workflow within an organization.
 It is not a free platform; a user has to take a subscription for it.